Astra-API/slate/source/includes/self_hosting.md

 For users of managed hosting, your data is encrypted in transit via HTTPS, and we never read any credentials that you transmit via our API.
 We have a strict no-logging policy for sensitive user data, which means that any credentials get destroyed as soon as they are used, and are never written to disk.

 For users of self-hosting, you fully own your data.
 Your data, keys, and other credentials never leave your servers.
 Astra's proxy agent is self-contained, and only communicates with our servers to authenticate you and make sure you have a valid Astra API key.

+### Use with docker

+Use the following command to self-host with server